eddiedane/axios-plux/README.md

 or a string as the url/path, method as GET

-### Named routes

-Naming route is extremely useful for portable and reusabality, and promotes consistency with url changes

-Now any change made to the route e.g. url will be consistent everywhere the named route was referenced

 ## API functional routes

 API functional routes is extremely useful for portable and reusabality, and promotes consistency with url changes are a way to both simplify request and reduce url string typos.